ayonli/jsext/README.md

     /**
      * Marks the given data to be transferred instead of cloned to the worker thread.
+     * Once transferred, the data is no longer available on the sending end.
      *
      * Currently, only `ArrayBuffer` are guaranteed to be transferable across all supported
      * JavaScript runtimes.
      *
      * Be aware, the transferable object can only be used as a parameter, return a transferable
      * object from the threaded function is not supported and will always be cloned.
+     *
+     * NOTE: always prefer channel for transferring large amount of data in streaming fashion
+     * than sending them as transferrable objects, it consumes less memory and does not transfer
+     * the ownership of the data.
      */
     export function transfer<T extends Transferable>(data: T): T;
 }